 This obviously continues the story pretty soon after we last left off.
 We know the characters, the time elapsed (a little bit less than a full class period, we’re guessing), the setting (still bio), a little reiteration of what must’ve happened in the last chapter/scene (the “again” is a clue), and some of what might happen in this chapter/scene (it involves something he’s been planning on doing and the girl, somehow).

 What I want to reiterate is that you are the story’s curator.
-It’s up to you to make sure your reader transitions from chapter to chapter and scene to scene and knows exactly what’s going on.
+It’s up to you to make sure your chapter structure guides readers seamlessly from chapter to chapter and scene to scene and knows exactly what’s going on.
 Once you confuse your reader, you lose them.
 Our prime real estate locations are also prime opportunities for grounding the reader and creating transitions…and prime possibilities for losing your reader, if you don’t ground them in the fictive dream well enough.